juniorgeano/on-bikes/public/admin/bower_components/chart.js/docs/charts/bar.md

 | Name | Description
 | ---- | ----
 | `label` | The label for the dataset which appears in the legend and tooltips.
-| `order` | The drawing order of dataset.
-Also affects order for stacking, tooltip, and legend.
 | `xAxisID` | The ID of the x axis to plot this dataset on.
 | `yAxisID` | The ID of the y axis to plot this dataset on.